 Speech analytics: what are the other benefits?

-- saving time on more targeted training actions.
+- Save time on better-targeted training initiatives.

 And this list is obviously not exhaustive.